Updated 15/11/2024

 When learning how to make a cat feel safe and welcome, there is no debating that your new kitty needs her own litter box - cats are territorial creatures.

 Cats have a natural instinct to bury their waste, so they won’t appreciate sharing litter boxes with other cats.
-In fact, a poorly-placed litter box can be a real stressor for our feline friends, so be sure to position it in a place where your cat can do their business in private.
+In fact, a poorly-placed litter box can be a real stressor for our feline friends, so be sure to position it in a place where your cat can do their business in private, and that is accessible at all times.
+Make sure you have enough litter trays – the rule is one litter tray per cat plus one!

-And as you might have guessed, the same goes for water and food bowls - felines can be solitary creatures and tend to hunt and eat alone in the wild, so you’ll need to make sure your new cat has food and water bowls of his own.
+And as you might have guessed, the same goes for water and food bowls.
+Felines can be solitary creatures and tend to hunt and eat alone in the wild, so you’ll need to make sure your new cat has food and water bowls of their own that stay in the same consistent and easily accessible location in the house.

 Create a routine